Years 7 to 12

 - Choose a topic relevant to your students and to the curriculum, such as health.
-If you'd like to see the kinds of issues the Parliament has been discussing recently, look at News from our Parliament.
+If you'd like to see the kinds of issues the Parliament has been discussing recently, have a look at Hansard.
 If you're stuck for ideas, use the Voting Age Bill script in the toolkit.

 - Decide which aspect of this topic will be investigated, such as a shortage of doctors in rural communities.

-- Prepare terms of reference—a set of 3 to 4 guidelines—which explain the exact areas that the committee will investigate.
+- Prepare terms of reference—a set of 3–4 guidelines—which explain the exact areas that the committee will investigate.
 Ensure your terms of reference specify exactly what the committee wants to learn about this topic.
 For example, to determine: how many doctors there are per capita in rural areas; what incentives exist for rural doctors.

 Choosing witness groups

-- As a class, discuss who might wish to provide relevant information or express an opinion to the committee—such as doctor's association, rural healthcare workers, Indigenous communities, rural elderly citizens.
+- As a class, discuss who might wish to provide relevant information or express an opinion to the committee—such as medical associations, rural healthcare workers, Indigenous communities, rural elderly citizens.
 These groups are called witness groups.